SmithsonianWorkshops/HydraResources/bio_regex.md

 ## Learning Regular expressions

-*This is a good time for a tour of https://regex101.com
+This is a good time for a tour of https://regex101.com

 ### Character classes `[]`

 The first part of regular expressions we'll look at are **character classes**.
 This will match one or more characters of a certain type.

 We use square brackets `[]` to around a list of characters to define the class

+The brackets are the first *metacharacters* we're seeing.
+Metacharacters have special meanings in regex as compared to literals which are the actual chracter that was entered.

 Some examples:
 ```